FirebaseExtended/angularfire/docs/guide/synchronized-objects.md

 app.factory("Profile", ["$firebaseObject",
   function($firebaseObject) {
     return function(username) {
-      // create a reference to the database where we will store our data var ref = firebase.database().ref("rooms").push();
+      // create a reference to the database node where we will store our data var ref = firebase.database().ref("rooms").push();
       var profileRef = ref.child(username);